KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 Pilot shaders are a technique that allows us to determine what calculations can be "piloted" into your GPU's register so that when the data needs to be read it doesn't take a full read cycle from the GPU RAM.

-To show this we can use Streamline to profile the sample, here are the read cycles for using a single descriptor set per mesh against the pre allocated buffer array:
+To show this here is a Streamline capture of a Mali G76, showing the read cycles for using a single descriptor set per mesh against the pre allocated buffer array:

 ![loadcycles](images/loadcycles.png)

-A few different stats are affected in the GPU by using this, but the main thing is the **full read** in the **Mali Core Load/Store Cycles**.
+A few different stats are affected in the Mali GPU by using this, but the main thing is the **full read** in the **Mali Core Load/Store Cycles**.

 ## **Further reading**